vn971/timeplot/README.md

 ## Installation

-1. Install dependencies `gnuplot`, `xprintidle` and `xdotool`:
+1. Make sure dependencies are installed:
 * * On Debian/Ubuntu, `sudo apt install gnuplot xprintidle xdotool`
 * * On macOS, same packages seem to be available, but I don't know installation best practices.
 PR anyone?
-* * Windows support is planned, but not there yet.
-Hopefully we'll get there in a couple of weeks.
+* * On ArchLinux: `pacman -S --needed gnuplot xprintidle xdotool`
+* * On Windows: no dependencies needed, go to next step.
 2. Build the project:
 * * On Linux, you can download pre-built version: [https://pointsgame.net/vn971/temp/tpl/timeplot](https://pointsgame.net/vn971/temp/tpl/timeplot)  and make it executable by doing `chmod +x timeplot`
 * * On all platforms, clone/download this repository, install `cargo`, build project with `cargo build --release`, observe the executable on "target/release/timeplot".
-3. Run it.
-4. Consider adding `timeplot` to autostart, making it run when you log in.
-If you use MacOS, you must create said autostart hook manually (help on allowing to automate it appreciated).
-For Linux users, there's a configuration setting that, if enabled, will create XDG autostart entry for you.
+3. Consider adding `timeplot` to autostart, making it run when you log in.
+If you use MacOS or Windows, you must create said autostart hook manually (help on allowing to automate it appreciated).
+For Linux, there's a configuration setting that, if enabled, will create XDG autostart entry for you.

 ## Other